Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

     print(f'[+] FLAG: {m.group(0)}')
 ```

-Run the exploit directly — it starts the server itself since the one-shot constraint means we can't pre-launch it separately:
+Run the exploit directly, it starts the server itself since the one-shot constraint means we can't pre-launch it separately:

 ```
 hacker@integrated-security~watering-hole:~$ python ~/exploit.py